 Engaging and listening to the finance team is just one piece of the digital transformation puzzle.
 Traits such as agility, strategic leader, decision-maker and analytical thinker are all associated with a successful CFO.
 However, there are other traits that matter just as much when leading a team.

 Kindness and patience are valuable and go a long way when nurturing the growth and development of team members when implementing new Cloud technologies.

 Taking the time to invest in training to help the finance team develop their digital skills will help with the transition to modern working ways.

 By understanding how Cloud technology enables and transforms the business model will provide finance teams with a wider perspective on how data will influence future metrics driving performance measurement and will ensure that everyone is on the same path when it comes to the digital transformation journey.

 In times like these when uncertainty looms big, digital transformation can be a catalyst to become leaner and focus on the things that add value and make a business more resilient.

 It starts with small steps like being able to process invoices and initiate payments even when no one’s at the regular office and instead review and approve new documents on a mobile device from anywhere.

-The good news is that our financial management solution, Cloud Financials, can support your medium to large business begin your digital transformation journey.
+The good news is that our Cloud-based accounting software, Advanced Financials, can support your business in beginning its digital transformation journey.